iamdtang/skaterdav85.github.io/_posts/2016-02-27-what-are-ember-data-snapshots.md

 });
 ```

-In this example, maybe the backend requires that when data is saved, it is sent as an array where the first object contains the newly created data.
+In this example, maybe the backend requires that the payload is an array where the first object contains the newly created data.
+This format isn't really common in APIs, but it is a situation I have run into.

 ## Conclusion